getsentry/sentry-javascript/packages/e2e-tests/README.md

 - The `buildCommand` command runs only once before any of the tests and is supposed to build the test application.
 If this command returns a non-zero exit code, it counts as a failed test and the test application's tests are not run.
+  In the example above, we use the `--pure-lockfile` flag to install depencies without modifiying the lockfile so that there aren't any changes in the git worktree after running the tests.
 - The `testCommand` command is supposed to run tests on the test application.
 If the configured command returns a non-zero exit code, it counts as a failed test.
 - A test timeout can be configured via `timeoutSeconds`, it defaults to `60`.